Dumbbell Face Pull with External Rotation

 - 1

-Stand with feet shoulder-width apart, holding a dumbbell in each hand.
-Raise your arms to shoulder height, palms facing in, and elbows bent at 90 degrees.
+Stand tall with feet shoulder-width apart, holding a light dumbbell in each hand with palms facing your body.

 - 2